Wetbikeboy2500/web_content_parser/README.md

 Parsing, in the context of this project, means scraping and transforming data into an expected output.
 This package allows for raw scraping returns (Scraping system) or it can try and convert scraping systems to a hard-coded dart format (Parsing system).

 The scraping system is separate from the parsing system and can be used independently.
 This scraping system allows users to write scripts in [hetu-script](https://github.com/hetu-script/hetu-script) and use those to get the raw data returns.
 This package also adds external functions that make scraping easier.
+There are also methods to get webpages through headless browsers.
 If you need a dynamic system to parse websites, this is it.

 **Note:** This package uses an exact version of hetu which can be found in the pubspec file.
 Make sure you write your scripts with that version in mind.